 Safety should be the priority whenever doing business, because it does not only impact the lives of the people, but also the reputation of the company.
 New employees are much more likely to apply for companies that care about the safety of their people and operations.

 Whenever we here at Elematic further develop existing machinery or innovate something completely new, we pay close attention to the safety side of things.
-We want to support you in making your precast plant a safer place to work, not only considering the instant dangers, but also the entire lives of the personnel and the factory lifecycle.
-Therefore, our latest machine models are equipped with various solutions to reduce occupational accidents and safety risks, for example, movement sensors, auto-stop function and tools for safe lifting.
+We want to support you in making your precast plant a safer place to work.
+I mean not only considering the instant dangers, but also the entire lives of the personnel and the factory life-cycle.
+Therefore, our latest machine models are equipped with various solutions to reduce occupational accidents and safety risks.
+For example, movement sensors, auto-stop function and tools for safe lifting increase safety.
 It is also crucial to limit the amount of respirable silica dust – as we know; silica dust is one of the major dangers at precast plants.